-Regionally significant TIP projects derived from the adopted fiscally constrained RTP must be consistent with the applicable funding program assumptions used for the RTP.

-On occasion, CDOT may be asked to brief the transportation committees on topics related to CDOT TIP project selection such as:

-strategic projects progress

-pavement or bridge management systems

-the effectiveness of completed congestion relief projects

-the status of the bridge or safety programs.

-12. RTD Strategic Business Plan
+RTD Strategic BudgetBudget Plan

-The Strategic Business Plan is RTD’s six-year fiscally constrained operating and capital improvement plan that is revised annually.
-RTD uses the Plan for submitting projects to DRCOG for inclusion in the TIP.
-Exhibit 28 summarizes annual Strategic Business Plan development steps.
+The Strategic BudgetBudget Plan is RTD’s six-year fiscally constrained operating and capital improvement plan that is revised annually.
+RTD uses the plan for submitting projects to DRCOG for inclusion in the TIP.
+Exhibit 28 summarizes annual Strategic BudgetBudget Plan development steps.

-Relationship to the Regional Transportation Planning Process RTD presents its proposed Strategic Business Plan to the Transportation Advisory Committee for comment.
-Upon adoption, the Strategic Business Plan becomes the basis for RTD’s submittal to DRCOG of transit projects to be included for funding in the TIP.
+Relationship to the Regional Transportation Planning Process RTD presents its proposed Strategic BudgetBudget Plan to the Transportation Advisory Committee for comment.
+Upon adoption, the Strategic BudgetBudget Plan becomes the basis for RTD’s submittal to DRCOG of transit projects to be included for funding in the TIP.